-In assessing the company's control environment, we considered controls in place at the company's service organisation which acts as administrator.
-As part of this we reviewed the System and Organisation Controls (SOC 1) Report of the service organisation and have taken a controls reliance approach in respect of the controls relating to valuation and ownership of investments.
-We also reviewed the controls report of the service organisation in respect of general IT controls.
-Further, we performed understanding of relevant business processes and controls that address the risk of material misstatement in financial reporting.
+In assessing the company's control environment, we considered controls in place at the company's service organisation, Northern Trust Corporation, which acts as administrator.
+As part of this we evaluated the System and Organisation Controls (SOC 1) Report of Northern Trust which covers the period from 1st October 2023 to 30th September 2024.
+We evaluated the SOC 1 report in respect of general IT controls and the relevant controls over the process around the valuation and ownership of investments.
+We have obtained a bridging letter to cover the three-month period between the date of the controls report and the date of the annual report.